DHUNDI, MANALI - HIMACHAL PRADESH

 8. Respect the Mountain & Your Team

 Your summit is a team effort.
-Be punctual, listen to your trek leader, and support your fellow climbers.
+Be punctual, listen to your expedition leader, and support your fellow climbers.

 9. Weather Buffer Day